rashika-dabas/Amazon-Crawling/README.md

 ## Python Version: 3.10
 ## Title: Web Scrapping using Scrapy

-## Note: venv folder automatically gets created in AmazonCrawling when venv is selected on creating the project and the .idea folder just stores project-related settings
+## Note: The venv folder automatically gets created in AmazonCrawling when venv is selected on creating the project and the .idea folder just stores project-related settings

 ## Prerequisites: HTML and Scraping Basics

+## Steps
 * Create new project in Pycharm(VENV)
 * Install packages (Only once, do upgrade) - Scrapy, pywin32 and scrapy-user-agents
 1. scrapy to do scraping